Child Abuse and Neglect Reporting Act (CANRA)

 A mandated reporter is a person who is required to report known or suspected instances of child abuse and/or neglect if they, in their professional capacity or within the scope of their employment, observe a child who appears to be a victim of abuse, neglect, or exploitation.

-Although the CPH receives the majority of its referrals from agencies and persons outside of DCFS, any employee of DCFS who, within the scope of his/her employment, observes, or has Reasonable Suspicion, or receives a report of abuse, neglect, caregiver absence/incapacity or exploitation from a source other than the CPH, must immediately contact the CPH to make a referral.
+Although the Child Protection Hotline (CPH) receives the majority of its referrals from agencies and persons outside of DCFS, any employee of DCFS who, within the scope of their employment, observes, or has Reasonable Suspicion, or receives a report of abuse, neglect, caregiver absence/incapacity or exploitation from a source other than the CPH, must immediately contact the CPH to make a referral.
 This also applies to a case that is currently open to that CSW.

 Commercial Sexual Exploitation